-The following reflects the Organization's financial assets as of the statement of financial position date, reduced by amounts not available for general use within one year of the statement of financial position date because of contractual or donor-imposed restrictions or internal designations.
+The following reflects the Organization's financial assets as of the statements of financial position date, reduced by amounts not available for general use within one year of the statements of financial position date because of contractual or donor-imposed restrictions or internal designations.
 Amounts available include donor-restricted amounts that are available for expenditure in the following year.
-Amounts not available include amounts set aside for operating and other reserves that could be drawn upon if the Organization or Board approves that action.
+Amounts not available include amounts set aside for operating and other reserves that could be drawn upon if the Organization's Board approves that action.

-Financial assets available:

-Cash and cash equivalents \$ 183,519

-Receivables collectible in less than one year 16,311

-Accounts receivable with restrictions collectible in less than one year 38,831

-Cash and cash equivalents with restrictions 103,431

-Total financial assets, excluding noncurrent receivables 342,092

-Contractual or donor-imposed restrictions:

-With designations -

-With restrictions (103,431)

-Financial assets available to meet cash needs

-for expenditures within one year \$ 238,661
+2019 2018 Financial assets available: Cash and cash equivalents \$ 179,925 \$ 183,519 Receivables collectible in less than one year 5,445 16,311 Accounts receivable with restrictions collectible in less than one year 38,831 38,831 Cash and cash equivalents with restrictions 39,430 103,431 Total financial assets, excluding noncurrent receivables 263,381 342,092 Contractual or donor-imposed restrictions: With restrictions (39,430) (103,431) Financial assets available to meet cash needs for expenditures within one year \$ 223,951 \$ 238,661